wiegerw/nerva/README.md

 ### Ubuntu build
-It is expected that the location of the Intel MKL library is set in the environment variable `MKLROOT`.
-The path to the Eigen include files is currently hard coded as `/usr/include/eigen3`.
+It is expected that the location of the Intel MKL library is set in the environment variable `MKLROOT`, and the location of the Eigen library is set in the environment variable `EIGENROOT`.
+If the latter variable is not set, the Eigen include files are assumed to be in `/usr/include/eigen3`.
 The following packages need to be installed:
 ```
 libeigen3-dev